Cancer Patients

 - Managing fear, anger, and grief

-- Coping with changes in body image
+- Managing changes in body, image and self-esteem

-- Identifying positive lifestyle changes
+- Exploring lifestyle changes for improved well-being

 For caregivers

-- Supportive therapy for the development of coping skills and stress management
+- Stress management and coping skills (instead of “Supportive therapy for the development of coping skills and stress management”)

-- Guidance in developing new communication strategies to better manage difficult conversations
+- Communication techniques for challenging discussions (instead of “Guidance in developing new communication strategies to better manage difficult conversations”)

-- Education about the caregiving role and how to manage its emotional and physical demands
+- Education about caregiving responsibilities (instead of “Education about the caregiving role and how to manage its emotional and physical demands”)